silviyahristova/handyfix/README.md

 <img src="assets/images/docs/image-hover-overlay.gif">
 </details>

-* The about us section is named "Why choose our company for your home repairs?" and contains simple layout which features the section header, a few paragraphs of text,icons with key factor about the company and Meet our expert team section.
+* The about us section is named "Why choose our company for your home repairs?" and contains a simple layout that features the section header, a few paragraphs of text,icons with key factor about the company and Meet our expert team section.
 The information in the section is about the company - who are they,what to expect and what is their mission.
 Meet our expect team section contains 4 images of the handyman team.
 When click or hover on them overlay is showing up.
 The text over the images contain information about each handyman - name, position, and social media links.The section is fully responsive.
 On smaller screens team images and icons are stacking into a single column.

 ### **Our Services**